A free-to-attend public event taking place in Edinburgh this evening (Tuesday 26 November 2019). To reserve places, register here.

 40 years after IVF was first pioneered in the UK, since when it has been responsible for the birth of millions of babies, assisted reproduction could be regarded as mainstream.
 So, does fertility treatment still need to be a medical secret?

-Doors will open, and food and refreshments will be served, at 6pm.
+The event will begin with food and refreshments at 6pm.
 The discussion proper will then take place from 6.30pm-8pm.

 In the PET tradition, much of this event's running time will be devoted to letting the audience put questions and comments to the speakers.